foundersandcoders/sail-back/README.md

 ## Run

-In order to start the app:
+In order to start the app you need a MySql database running on localhost for more details see [config](https://github.com/foundersandcoders/sail-back/blob/master/config/env/development.js#L15).

+Once the database server is running you can run the app with:

 ```
 git clone https://github.com/foundersandcoders/sail-back